Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven. (Matthew 5:16)

 Antoine died in 1625.
 Louise coped with her loss by praying and seeking advice from spiritual directors.
 She received sympathetic counseling from Saint Francis de Sales and the Bishop of Belley, France.
 Later, Louise met Vincent de Paul.

 In 1629 Vincent de Paul invited Louise to assist him with his work in many parishes in France.
-Working amonglouise-and-vincent the poor helped Louise with her grief over Antoine’s death.
+Working among the poor helped Louise with her grief over Antoine’s death.
 While seeking God’s will for her life, Louise poured her efforts into the service of her less fortunate neighbors.
 Working as an assistant to Vincent de Paul, Louise learned how to organize and supervise visits.
 She reviewed financial accounts for stewardship reports.
 She learned what the actual needs of the poor were.

 Finally, in 1633, Louise was ready to start her own ministry.
 She began to train young women in her home to address the needs of the poor.
 The girls were encouraged to form communities where they would live simply and dedicate their lives to Christ.
 This was how the Daughters of Charity began.